skip to main |

 Through The Looking Glass

-adventures that life creates.
+"See the world through the eyes of a creative contributor who loves to illustrate the small adventures that life creates.
 My hope is to put down in words and portraits especially those things that are apparent yet not always on parchment.
 Today unique thoughts, accounts, illustrations, and experiences may not remain distinctive but satisfaction can still be derived from the recognizable sentiment of them and from the faithful bonds they create."

 ~A Chef's Pallet~